 A comprehensive list of wells included in the ARP is necessary in order to allow DWR to verify which wells are authorized to operate in accordance with the ARP.
 To that end, the Subdistrict submitted the most current tabulation of the structure identification number (WDID) of each well included in the Subdistrict (see Appendix A of the ARP).
 The Subdistrict also supplied a spreadsheet to DWR of the list of Subdistrict Wells as a supplement to the 2024 ARP.
-Appendix A lists 166 wells.
-No additional wells were added to the ARP Well List for 2024.
+Appendix A lists 541 wells, which includes 2 wells included by contract for 2024, WDIDs 2008022 & 2009649, for commercial use.